 I stepped out of the hotel, usure of what to expect.
 Poland was a grey, dark mystery with a fascinating historic past.

 I can still remember that shock of wonderment when I cam upon a walled city of the Old Town that reminded me of the Grimm’s stories that I was brought up on I bought 3 water colours by one of the many artists in the square that still remind me of that wonderful trip.
-I subsequently realised that this is a typical part of several European cities that preserve their… Click To Tweet
+I subsequently realised that this is a typical part of several European cities that preserve their culture in a toy town perfection.
+Click To Tweet

 During one of my many forays into the side streets I came upon the home of Marie Curie which is now converted Museum honoring this woman of science whose discoveries changed the whole world!